 Hi!
 I’m Cindy, a Nutritional Therapy Practitioner living in southeastern Wisconsin.
 I help families get healthy by helping them make better food and lifestyle choices.

-Besides being a nutritional therapist, I’m a wife, mom to two middle-school boys, a graphic designer, and maker of natural skincare products.
-I love all things food, but I have a real weakness for chocolate, coffee, red wine, margaritas, and any Mexican food!
+Besides being a nutritional therapist, I’m a mom to two high-school boys, a graphic designer, and a recipe developer.
+I love all things food, but I have a real weakness for chocolate, coffee, red wine, margaritas, and pretty much any Mexican food!
 Besides food, When I’m not busy cooking or eating, I’m usually traveling or practicing yoga (sometimes both)!

 Good question!
 I’m a graphic designer by trade.
 So, why did I become a Nutritional Therapy Practitioner?
 I improved my own health by simply improving my diet.
 I don’t have a dramatic story of overcoming a difficult health crisis, but I did change my already “good” health into excellent health a few years ago.
 Now in my mid 40’s, I feel better than I did in my mid 20’s—I’m talking mentally and physically.
 I am stronger, faster, happier, and I have more energy.
 I was by no means unhealthy in my 20s.
 I was healthy by all normal standards my entire life.
 But until I felt the positive effects of a real-food diet, I didn’t realize what good health really was!
 Feeling truly healthy is what motivated me to want to continue nourishing my body with nutrient-dense food, and to learn as much about real food/paleo nutrition as I could.
 During this time, I learned about others who overcame debilitating illness through nutrition.
 It was actually these stories of others and their success transforming their health through food that has inspired me want to help others find health through nutrition.
 It is amazing what food can do!

 Real food.
 No, not all food is real…